HeatherARobinson/ThesisRcode/README.md

 # ThesisRcode
-This folder includes R codes used to produced figures and complete analysis relevant to H A Robinson thesis 2016
+R codes used to produced figures and complete analysis relevant to thesis: H A Robinson 2016